ElderTrump/ElderTrump.github.io/_pages/about.md

 ---
 ## Research Interests ##
 <font size=3>
-My research interests are situated at the nexus of <b>Computer Science</b> and <b>Energy Systems</b>.
-I am particularly focused on the optimal design and operation of next-generation smart grids and power systems.
-The ultimate goal is to achieve systems characterized by enhanced reliability, superior economic performance, and reduced carbon emissions.
-From a methodological standpoint, I employ and develop tools from game theory, optimization, and machine learning to address these challenges.
+My research interests are situated at the nexus of <b>Computer Science</b> and <b>Energy Systems</b>, concentrating on formulating and advancing theories and algorithms to optimize power system operations and planning, ensuring reliability, economic efficiency, and lower carbon emissions.
+Technically, I employ and develop tools from Optimization, Reinforcement Learning, Game Theory and Machine Learning to tackle these challenges.
 For collaboration or further discussions, please feel free to reach out to me at lcb20 AT mails.tsinghua.edu.cn!</font>

 ---
 ## News ##